AppiumTestDistribution/appium-interceptor-plugin/README.md

 Please keep the same directory structure as the existing certificate folder.

+## Whitelist/Blacklist

+If you need to limit the calls going through the proxy, it can be done by passing `whitelisteddomains` and `blacklisteddomains` as an argument of the plugin:

+Example of `whitelisteddomains`: only the call in the domain `*.mydomain.com` got through the proxy.

+`appium server -ka 800 --use-plugins=appium-interceptor --plugin-appium-interceptor-whitelisteddomains='["*.mydomain.com"]' -pa /wd/hub`

+Example of `blacklisteddomains`: all the call go through the proxy, except the one from `*.otherdomain.com`.

+`appium server -ka 800 --use-plugins=appium-interceptor --plugin-appium-interceptor-blacklisteddomains='["*.otherdomain.com"]' -pa /wd/hub`

+Note: `whitelisteddomains` and `blacklisteddomains` are two different approach and are not supposed to be used together.
+If both are present, `blacklisteddomains` will be ignored.

 ## what does this plugin do?

 For every appium session, interceptor plugin will start a proxy server and updates the device proxy settings to pass all network traffic to proxy server.
 Mocking is disabled by default and can be enabled from the test by passing `appium:intercept : true` in the desired capability while creating a new appium session.